Highlights

 Københavns Universitet (KU)

-Rebecca Adler-Nissen is Professor of Political Science at the University of Copenhagen and center director of CAISA.
+Rebecca Adler-Nissen is a professor of Political Science at the University of Copenhagen and center director of CAISA.
 She researches global and European technology policy and the intersection of artificial intelligence and geopolitics.

 For inquiries regarding Rebecca Adler-Nissen, please email Liv Skak Bruun.